-Dr. Brooks is an interdisciplinary scholar involved in projects dealing with agriculture and climate, geology and trace gases, remote sensing and artificial intelligence and science outreach.
-Dr. Brooks’ dedication to work with people seeking scientifically informed decision making and healthy, resilient, productive environs, has steered his research pursuits.
-Applying science-based insights and detailed data analyses have shaped his understanding of tradeoffs between management practices, landscape stability, and risk from climate change.
+Dr. Brooks is an interdisciplinary scholar involved in projects dealing with agriculture, climate, geology, and science outreach using remote sensing, atmospheric observations, and machine learning.
+Dr. Brooks’ dedication to working with people seeking scientifically informed decision making and healthy, resilient, productive environs has steered his research pursuits.
+Applying science-based insights and detailed data analyses has shaped his understanding of tradeoffs between management practices, landscape stability, and risk from climate change.

 Brooks’ research has been important for planners and landowners interested in quantifying the stability of their land and placing observed disturbance events in the context of the history of events on their land observed in the satellite record.
 His work seeks to reduce the guesswork in management decisions, particularly by presenting climate and environmental data that is most relevant.
 Human decisions are the biggest driver of change in many landscapes, and Dr. Brooks’s pursuit of positive change in the world includes using relevant information from cutting-edge science to enhance the capacity for decision-makers to reduce their environmental impact and increase their efficiency.

 Brooks holds PhD and BS degrees from Iowa State University in geology and biology, and an MSc in palaeobiology from the University of Bristol, England.

 Curriculum VitaeView CV